GTM Team Structure: How to Build Your Go-to-Market Team [2026]

 When to Hire vs Outsource

 At Stage 1, outsourcing is often the smarter play for specific GTM functions.
 You do not have the volume to justify a full-time SDR, but you do need pipeline.
-This is where an SDR-as-a-Service model can be extremely effective — you get dedicated outbound capacity without the overhead of recruiting, onboarding, and managing an SDR while you are still figuring out your market.
+This is where an outsourced SDR provider or SDR-as-a-Service model can be extremely effective — you get dedicated outbound capacity without the overhead of recruiting, onboarding, and managing an SDR while you are still figuring out your market.
+When you are ready to bring GTM roles in-house, our GTM recruitment service can help you find the right people for each stage of growth — and our roundup of the best GTM recruitment agencies compares the top firms if you want to evaluate alternatives.

 Similarly, outsource anything that requires specialist skills you will only need intermittently: website development, paid media management, graphic design.
 Keep your in-house hires focused on the activities that require deep product knowledge and direct customer interaction.